-Guatemala’s Fuego volcano erupts, killing at least 25
+Guatemala’s Fuego volcano erupts, killing at least 62 but death toll expected to rise

 The President of El Salvador offered his condolences via Twitter and said his country stood ready to assist its neighbor.

-Israel’s Ambassador to Guatemala and the Mayor of Puerto Rico also expressed their solidarity.
+Israel’s Ambassador to Guatemala also expressed their solidarity.